status-im/nim-toml-serialization/README.md

 ```

 ## Enums
-There is no enums in TOML specification.
-The reader/decoder is able to parse both
+There are no enums in TOML specification.
+The reader/decoder can parse both
-`ordinal` or `string` representation of an enum.
-While on the other hand, the
+the `ordinal` or `string` representation of an enum.
+While on the other hand,
-writer/encoder only have `ordinal` builtin writer.
+the writer/encoder only has an `ordinal` built-in writer.
 But that is not a limitation,
 you can always overload the `writeValue` to produce whatever representation of
-enum you need.
+the enum you need.

-`Ordinal` representation of an enum is TOML integer, and `string` representation
+The `ordinal` representation of an enum is TOML integer.
+The `string` representation
 is TOML `basic string` or `literal string`.
-Both multi-line basic string(e.g. """TOML""") or
+Both multi-line basic strings(e.g. """TOML""") and
-multi-line literal string(e.g. '''TOML''') are not allowed for enum value.
+multi-line literal strings(e.g. '''TOML''') are not allowed for enum value.

 ```toml
 # fruits.toml